appskottage/AKSalat/README.md

 ## Sunnah Times

-The Adhan library can also calulate Sunnah times.
+The AKSalat library can also calulate Sunnah times.
 Given an instance of `PrayerTimes`, you can get a `SunnahTimes` struct with the times for Qiyam.

 ```swift
 if let sunnahTimes = SunnahTimes(from: todayPrayers) {